Tuqcan/Integration/README.md

 **Synchronize Your Code Universe**

-Enhance your integration workflows by leveraging the Integration Library, which encompasses a wide array of industrial API integrations.
+Enhance your integration workflows with the Integration Library, specifically tailored for eCommerce marketplaces and payment gateways.

 ## Build Status